WordPress Alternatives: 12 Best Flat-File Content Management Systems

-Pros and cons of flat-file as a WordPress alternative
+Pros and cons of a flat file CMS as a Wordpress alternative

 Before we dive into the options, and in all fairness, let's take a moment to consider why you would and wouldn't want to host your website via a flat-file CMS.

-- No SQL injection: Even great developers can create SQL injection vulnerabilities—leaving a database out of the equation certainly boosts security in this regard, and lesses the risk of catastrophic crashes.
+- No SQL injection: Even great developers can create SQL injection vulnerabilities—leaving a database out of the equation certainly boosts security in this regard, and lowers the risk of catastrophic crashes.

 - Version control everything: If you use Git for your projects, controlling your entire site—from templates to actual content—becomes trivial.
 You get all the peace of mind of version control without any additional complexity.

-- Speed: Without database queries, pages should load faster—because speeds affect everything from conversions to Google search rank, that could make an impact on the bottom line.
+- Speed: Without database queries, pages should load faster—because speeds affect everything from conversions to Google search rank, which could make an impact on the bottom line.

 - Lack of plugins/community: All of the flat-file CMSs listed below have communities that are significantly smaller than WordPress', or even others like Django.
 This means fewer available plugins and potentially less community technical support if things go wrong.